 16 large uncooked shrimp — peeled and deveined

-1 tablespoon finely chopped fresh cilantro (coriander)
+1 tablespoon finely chopped fresh cilantro (fresh coriander)

 1 tablespoon lemon juice

 Variations: Use scallops or cubed pieces of fish or chicken instead of the shrimp.
 Use fresh mint instead of cilantro.